-Washington, DC is home to one of the most haunted places in the state, Hay-Adams.
-Come Explore its mystery with Haunted Journeys.
+Washington, DC is home to one of the most haunted hotels in the capital, Hay-Adams.
+Come explore its mystery with Haunted Journeys.

 For more information, please read our TERMS OF SERVICE (linked below).